glenyuyuyu/SR-LSTM/README.md

         - `landcover/` -- Landcover data ([NALCMS](http://www.cec.org/north-american-environmental-atlas/land-cover-30m-2020/))
         - `soil/` -- Soil data ([GSDE](http://globalchange.bnu.edu.cn/research/soilw) netCDF files (BD, CLAY, GRAV, OC, SAND, SILT))
     - `rdrs_downloads/` -- Folder that contains the gridded RDRS forcing data
+    - `routing_networks` -- Folder that will contain the BasinMaker-created routing network files
 - `model`
     - `time_series/` -- Folder that will contain the netCDF files with forcings and discharge
     - `attributes/` -- Folder that will contain the CSV files with static attributes
-    - `basins/` -- Folder that will contain basin-IDs txtfile
+    - `basins/` -- Folder that will contain basin-IDs txtfile `train_basins.txt`
     - `trained_model` -- Folder that contains the trained LSTM lumped model files
 - `raven` -- Folder that contains the Raven files
 - `results` -- Folder that will contain the simulation results